Unleashing the Power of the C6 Corvette: a Look Back at the Sleek Sixth-generation Model from 2005-2013

 The C6’s body panels were redesigned, though they retained their basic contours from previous models.
 New features included headlights that wrapped around corners at sharp angles (a styling cue shared with many other GM vehicles).
 It also came with rounded door handles and an integrated spoiler on top of each door, instead of just one sheet metal panel as before.

-A Few More Changes For Good Measure
+History of the C6 Corvette: A Few More Changes For Good Measure

 A rear license plate recess allowed for an uninterrupted profile line along the rear bumper cover.
 Dual exhausts were redesigned to produce a throatier sound through larger pipes.
 The C6 Corvette received a minor facelift with rounded headlamps and new taillights.